-Q: Where should I store my handheld vacuum?
+Q. Where should I store my handheld vacuum?

-A: The kitchen and dining room areas are great for wall-mounting vacuums, as they require frequent cleanups.
+A. The kitchen and dining room areas are great for wall-mounting vacuums, as they require frequent cleanups.
 Many of the handheld vacuum cleaners available today include wall-mounting hardware.

-Q: My child just spilled a bowl of cereal on the floor.
+Q. My child just spilled a bowl of cereal on the floor.
 Can my handheld vacuum take care of both wet and dry spills?

-A: Some models are intended for dry use only, but others can tackle both wet and dry cleaning jobs.
+A. Some models are intended for dry use only, but others can tackle both wet and dry cleaning jobs.
 If you’re not sure, consult your product’s documentation and usage manual first.

-Q: On what types of flooring can I use a handheld vac?
+Q. On what types of flooring can I use a handheld vac?

-A: Bill tells us that in general, handheld vacuums work best on hardwood, tile, and non-plush carpeting.
+A. In general, handheld vacuums work best on hardwood, tile, and non-plush carpeting.

-Q: I see lint on my plush carpet.
+Q. I see lint on my plush carpet.
 Can I use a handheld vacuum for that?

-Q: Why is my cordless vac’s performance so anemic compared to a corded model?
+Q. Why is my cordless vac’s performance so anemic compared to a corded model?

-A: Perhaps your vacuum is an older model.
+A. Perhaps your vacuum is an older model.
 Older cordless vacuums were made with less-efficient rechargeable battery systems and single motors.
 Today’s cordless vacs exert a lot more power.
 Rechargeable batteries pack a bigger punch, and manufacturers frequently boost performance by including a second motor.

-Q: Can I use a handheld vacuum to clean my area rugs?
+Q. Can I use a handheld vacuum to clean my area rugs?

-A: A high-end vac can handle carpeted stairs or a welcome mat, but it’s not meant to replace a traditional upright.
+A. A high-end vac can handle carpeted stairs or a welcome mat, but it’s not meant to replace a traditional upright.
 Cordless models, in particular, have a limited operating time of 5 to 30 minutes.
 This isn’t enough time to clean an entire room.